Life in the age of the COVID-19 pandemic has been nothing short of challenging, especially for the working population.

 While the initial transition to working from home was viewed with excitement by some, it also introduced a slew of unexpected difficulties.

 Working at home for an extended period of time can have debilitating effects on our mental health and wellbeing, such as workplace loneliness, difficulties focusing at work, and poor sleep quality.

 Given how WFH is speculated to persist even after the pandemic, this is extremely worrying as maladaptive WFH practices throw off one’s work-life balance and result in increased negative emotionality and declines in wellbeing among the modern working population.

-Here are some inspiring titles that would make up excellent companions for your time off work.
+Here are some of the most inspiring self-improvement books as of 2022 that would make excellent companions for your time off work practising self care.
 Whether you’re experiencing difficulties balancing your work and personal life or just trying to become a better version of yourself, there will definitely be something for you.

 This sensational #1 New York Times and Sunday Times Bestseller by globally prominent expert on human habits, James Clear, is a life-changing guide that highlights the importance of taking tiny steps to modify your behaviour and transform your life for the better.

 Having sold more than a million copies since being published, Clear attempts to help readers reperceive the way that life-changing habits can be fostered through what he refers to as Atomic Habits.

 Atomic Habits are the small actions, minor decisions, and minuscule changes that we make in our daily lives such as holding a short work meeting, thanking someone for their hard work, or even doing five minutes of exercise.

 Despite seeming absolutely insignificant, these habits exhibit a strong force of synergy that drives actual behavioural change when produced frequently.
 Sometimes, you don’t always have to have big plans or carry out grand gestures to optimise your lifestyle and achieve improved wellbeing.